 Last weekend I took Lucia to Carlsbad, California to hang out with my sister's family in Lego Land.
-Lego Land is just really weird and kind of creepy because the Lego structures are all faded-- it's bordering a little bit on haunted Lego Land.
+Lego Land is weird and kind of creepy because the Lego structures are all faded-- it's more like a haunted Lego Land.
 My sister was obsessed with how the management could ever keep up with the dilapitating Lego structures.
 It's a valid concern.
-The 280,000 piece mini Taj Majal must be a bitch to rebuild.
+The 280,000 piece mini Taj Majal must be a bitch to rebuild or even keep clean

 Thankfully, we only spent one day at Lego Land.
-The rest of the time we lazed on the beach with the surfers and stoners and boob jobs.
-There are a LOT of boob jobs in Southern California and they aren't trying to be subtle.
-Anyway, while I mused in my practical black bikini about what it would be like to be blonde, Lucia had a wholly different experience.
-(Thank GOD!)
+The rest of the time we lazed on the beach with the surfers and stoners.
+Being in southern California is always a trip for me.
+I feel like a species from another planet, at the very least from another country.
+While I sat with my book in my practical black bikini, feeling pale and pasty, musing about about what it would be like to be blonde and tan, Lucia had a wholly different experience.
 I remember being a kid at the ocean-- soft sand, infinite water, sun sun sun.
 I was never bored at the ocean.

 I still don't get bored at the ocean.
 I read, I people watch, I tan, I swim.
 But I'm a grown up.
 I know I'll have to leave beach-heaven at some point.
 I don't get the sand-salt water-sun intoxication I got when I was a kid.
 Last weekend, I watched Lucia and it all came back.
-Between applications of sunscreen and snack breaks, she engaged in the opposite of boredom.
-She wandered down the beach to the Boccie Ball game where she and her cousins giggled at the old guys barking "shit, fuck and damn."
-She practiced walking and stomping and running on the sand, contemplating the effects of her feet on the sand.
-She actually sat for a good 15 minutes, staring at the Pacific, singing to herself.
+Between applications of sunscreen and snack breaks, she explored with her older cousins.
+They wandered down the beach to the Boccie Ball game where she and her cousins giggled at the old guys barking "shit, fuck and damn."
+Lucia went off on her own, and I watched her as she repeatedly stomped on the sand, contemplating the effects of her feet on the sand.
+She sat for a good 15 minutes, staring at the Pacific, singing to herself.

 When I was in my twenties, someone told me that having a child was a great opportunity to have the childhood you never got to have.
-I actually did get to have that beach-heaven childhood, but now that I'm a parent I get to have it again.
-That's sweet.
+I actually did get to have that beach-heaven childhood, but, lucky me, now that I'm a parent I get to have it all again.